mjoblin/vibinui/README_DEV.md

 1. The `AppHeader` and `AppNav` code lives under `src/components/app/layout/`.
 1. The App Managers live under `src/components/app/managers/`.

+#### Manager components

+There's a number of manager components in `src/components/app/managers/`.
+These managers want to be part of the React component flow, but usually don't render anything and are instead tasked with managing some high-level aspect of the application (so they're injected fairly high up in the React hierarchy).

+These managers handle things like: initiating the WebSocket connection to the backend; retrieving information on all Albums/Tracks/Artists from the backend; determining which art to use as a background image across multiple screens; handling keyboard shortcuts; etc.

 ## File structure

 The `src/` directory is broadly laid out as follows: